Mytilus (bivalve): Description

-Mussels have a gray to blue-purple, fully grown shell about 5 - 10 centimeters long with an elongated oval shape.
+Mussels have a gray to blue-purple, fully grown shell about 5 to 10 centimeters long with an elongated oval shape.
 They follow the general blueprint of the mussels.
 They consist of a right and left half of the shell, which are held together with an elastic lock strap (ligament).
 The shell is made up of 3 layers: the top layer of organic material (periostracum), the middle thick layer of lime (ostracum) and the innermost, valuable, silver-white shiny mother-of-pearl layer (hypostracum).
 In the shell of the mussel there are two gills with gill leaves that are well supplied with blood.
 Between the gills is a muscular foot with the byssus gland.
 With the help of the protein contained in the mussel and iron filtered from the sea, this gland produces the byssus threads with which the mussel can hold on.
 Mussels have a sphincter, which is located in the soft tissue of the mussel, as well as other organs (heart, stomach, intestines, kidneys).
 With the help of the sphincter muscle, the mussel can close in danger or dryness.